Malwood Sawmills

 Kiln-dried refers to dried in an oven (kiln).
 With a kiln, you can control the environment such as temperature, humidity, and steam levels for a set period of time.
 Allowing you to dry wood to the desired moisture content faster than air-drying.

-• Hardwood takes 14 days to reach 8% moisture content, depending on thickness and species.
+• 1″ Hardwood take a minimum 14 days to reach 8% moisture content but depends on thickness and species.

 • Linear Foot is 1 foot in length or 12 inches.
 It is a measurement of a straight line.